samuk/Open-Pi/compliance/Manual.md

 the board.
 Board jumpers

+#  6.12 DSI display connector
+DSI interface (2-channel) is brought out to a 22-way 0.5mm pitch connector.

+# 6.13 CSI-2 camera connector
+A CSI-2 interface (2-channel) is brought out to a 22-way 0.5mm pitch connector.

-## 6.12 Additional hardware components
+## 6.14 Additional hardware components
 The components below are mounted on Open Pib ut are not discussed above.
 They are listed here for completeness:
 Reset button – used to reset the board